Herb McGirr: International career

 In the 1929–30 season, when the MCC side under Harold Gilligan played the first Tests against New Zealand, McGirr played in only the third and fourth Tests, both at Eden Park, Auckland.
 The third Test was ruined by rain; McGirr did not bat and, opening the bowling, took no wickets.
 The fourth, arranged hastily to compensate for the washout, fared little better in terms of weather, but McGirr scored a half-century and took his only Test wicket, that of Stan Nichols.

 He holds the Test match record for the fewest runs (51) in a complete career to include a half-century.
 He also holds the record as the oldest New Zealand player to make his Test debut: 38 years and 101 days.

 Late career

-Despite suffering severely from varicose veins for much of his career, "he was always looking at his captain and waiting to be given the ball because he always felt he could take a wicket".
+Despite suffering severely from varicose veins for much of his career, McGirr "was always looking at his captain and waiting to be given the ball because he always felt he could take a wicket".
 "The day was never too hot, nor the score too high, for Herb McGirr to want to bowl."

 He was later the cricket coach at Nelson College.
 McGirr's obituary in Wisden in 1965 records that he played club cricket until he was 67, and gave up then only because "he slipped when taking in the milk" the day after scoring 70.
+He died at Nelson in 1964.